bharat444/Movie-Recommendation-With-sentiment-analysis/README.md

 ## Overview of the project:

 •	Appended 2016 and 2017 movie datasets from Kaggle

 •	Scraped the movie data for 2018-2020 from Wikipedia

 •	Reviews were scraped from IMDB using bs4

 •	TfidfVectorizer was used along with Spacy to tokenize and learn the vocabulary from the document

 •	Multinomial Naive Bayes Classifier was used as the predictor for Sentiment Analysis

-•	Used F-Score, Precision, recall evaluating model performance
+•	Used F-Score, Precision, recall to evaluate model performance

 •	Joblib library was used to pickle the model and to load it in Flask

 •	Cosine-similarity was used for the content-based recommender system

-•	Used third party API to extract movie specifics such as genre, rating, poster, etc.
+•	Used third-party API to extract movie specifics such as genre, rating, poster, etc.

 •	HTML, CSS and JavaScript were used for the front-end

 •	The web application was deployed on Heroku

 ## Check out the app: